-

 So why is self-care important for activating, opening, and healing your chakras?

-By connecting with yourself and pinpointing any potential blockages within, you can make space to spend a little extra time with this part of your inner being.
+By pinpointing any potential blockages within, you can make space to spend a little extra time with this part of your inner being.
 Self-care is a profound way to do this.

 Below, you’ll find self-care practices for each of your body’s energy centers.
 I’ve also included the balanced and imbalanced attributes for each of your main chakras.
 If you meet the balanced attributes, your energy is likely in a good place.
 But if you meet more of the imbalanced attributes, you may want to spend some extra time engaging in self-care practices associated with that energy center.